pryv/data-types/README.md

 where:

-- `content_validation_cases_path` is a full path to json file with validation cases having following structure:
+- `content_validation_cases_path` is a full path to a JSON file with validation cases having following structure:

 ```json
   [